 -

 Talk to Others: Engage in conversations with friends, family members, and neighbors about the election.
 Listen to their perspectives, share your own, and try to understand different points of view.
 This can broaden your understanding of the issues and help you make a more informed decision.
-Be respectful of differing opinions and avoid getting into heated arguments.
+Be respectful of differing opinions and avoid getting into heated arguments And that's really what it comes down to..

 FAQ